 Sounds simple, right?
 But Potter has seen it work.
 In her own life, in her clients, and even in her friends.
 Astrologer Lisa Stardust has as well.
 "Manifesting does work.
 If you keep your intention, or your goal, in mind, you’ll find that you’re able to envision what you truly want to call in," Stardust tells Refinery29.
 "This will enable you to bring your dreams into reality."

-The more I look into manifesting — whether it's through chatting with witches, astrologers, or scrolling through my carefully curated TikTok "for you" page — the more I realize that...
+The more I look into manifesting — whether it's through chatting with witches, astrologers, or scrolling through my carefully curated TikTok for you page — the more I realise that...
 I've done this before, although maybe not intentionally.
 In fact, I'm think I manifested the job I have right now.
 Sure, it sounds bizarre, but hear me out.

 These positive thoughts were accompanied by concrete actions.
 I worked hard in college and in my internships, I networked, I had a few more post-grad internships and fellowships, and I aggressively applied to every open full-time position I saw.
 And while Refinery29 wasn't the first job I got after graduation...
 I'm here now.